wp-plugins/microkids-related-posts/readme.txt

 You can use a custom message, or display nothing at all (no text, no code).

 = I need more options.
-How can I fully customize the way the related posts are displayed? = There is a set of [API functions](http://www.microkid.net/wordpress/related-posts/#API "Microkids Related Posts API functions") available you can use in your themes to display the related posts in any way you can think of.
+How can I fully customize the way the related posts are displayed? = There is a set of [API functions](http://www.microkid.net/wordpress/related-posts/#API "Related Posts for WordPress API functions") available you can use in your themes to display the related posts in any way you can think of.

 = I'm having trouble using this plugin.
-How can I reach you? = Please leave me a comment at the [Microkids Related Posts](http://www.microkid.net/wordpress/related-posts/ "Microkids Related Posts") homepage.
+How can I reach you? = Please leave me a comment at the [Related Posts for WordPress](http://www.microkid.net/wordpress/related-posts/ "Related Posts for WordPress") homepage.

 == Screenshots ==